ozio/tginfo/README.md

-WhoIsTG
+TGInfo
 =======

-A utility to get information about a Telegram username or URL.
+Zero dependencies nodejs module to fetch info about a Telegram username or URL.

 Using as CLI
 ------------